matsuobasho/codegen_model_comparison/project_analysis.md

 Large language models have gotten a lot of attention in 2023 (from hereon just referred to as LMs).
-So the idea was to see how well these LMs, finetuned on our company's codebase, perform on a much more simplifed task.
+So the idea was to see how well these LMs, finetuned on our company's codebase, perform on a much more simplified task.

 First to get it out the way, I am of course familiar of course with Github Copilot.
 But Copilot is paid, and I would also like control over the internals of the LMs as opposed to just having a black box.
-Relying on a copmany, as the saga with OpenAI in the past couple of weeks has reminded the world, can give you a false sense of confidence.
+Relying on a company, as the saga with OpenAI in the past couple of weeks has reminded the world, can give you a false sense of confidence.

-Designing a system to create interrelated blocks of code that integrate into a functioning codebase in response to a user command is a very difficult experiment, so I limited the scope to something much more managebale.
+Designing a system to create interrelated blocks of code that integrate into a functioning codebase in response to a user command is a very difficult experiment, so I limited the scope to something much more manageable.
 Namely, generating detailed code from Python function documentation (from hereon referred to as docstrings).